fabianaiolfi/eu-policy-feedback/README.md

 --------

+## General To Do
+- [ ] How to disregard / ignore laws that are *not* relevant?
+E.g. a law on abortion has no economic left-right ideology → One possible approach could be using a policy’s tags.
+Are there tags that indicate that a policy can be ignored?

 ## Data Collection 1989 – Today
 - [x] CEPS EurLex (1952 – 2019)
 - [ ] Moodley (1971 – 2022)